mrflanderss/test_task/README.md

 ### Purchase a subscription plan

-To allow a user to pay for a subscription plan, follow these steps:
+To allow a user to pay for a subscription plan, the following process applies:

 Step 1.  **User requests available plans:**